Quantum paramagnetism and magnetization plateaus in a kagome-honeycomb Heisenberg antiferromagnet: Abstract

 \section{Abstract}

 A spin-1/2 Heisenberg model on honeycomb lattice is investigated by doing triplon analysis and quantum Monte Carlo calculations.
 This model, inspired by Cu$_2$(pymca)$_3$(ClO$_4$), has three different antiferromagnetic exchange interactions ($J_A$, $J_B$, $J_C$) on three different sets of nearest-neighbour bonds which form a kagome superlattice.
-Interestingly, while the model is bipartite and unfrustrated, its quantum phase diagram is found to be dominated by a quantum paramagnetic phase that is best described as a spin-gapped hexagonal-singlet state.
+While the model is bipartite and unfrustrated, its quantum phase diagram is found to be dominated by a quantum paramagnetic phase that is best described as a spin-gapped hexagonal-singlet state.
 The N\'eel antiferromagnetic order survives only in a small region around $J_A=J_B=J_C$.
-This study provides an understanding of the gapped non-magnetic behaviour observed in Cu$_2$(pymca)$_3$(ClO$_4$) at low temperatures.
+The magnetization produced by external magnetic field is found to exhibit plateaus at 1/3 and 2/3 of the saturation value, or at 1/3 alone, or no plateaus.
+Notably, the plateaus exist only inside a bounded region within the hexagonal-singlet phase.
+This study provides a clear understanding of the spin-gapped behaviour and magnetization plateaus observed in Cu$_2$(pymca)$_3$(ClO$_4$), and also predicts the possible disappearance of 2/3 plateau under pressure.